-- Note: During the 2017-2018 application cycle, applicants may submit a GRE score in lieu of the LSAT.
+- Note: Applicants may submit a GRE score in lieu of the LSAT.
 Please see our FAQs for more information.

 - For applicants who apply with the LSAT:

-- LSAC will administer the LSAT four times per application season, typically in June, October, December and February, at a variety of locations around the world.
+- LSAC will administer the LSAT throughout the application season, at a variety of locations around the world.
 See a list of LSAT dates and deadlines.

-- All applicants for Harvard Law School must take the LSAT before the February 1 application deadline (no later than the December LSAT administration during the cycle in which you are applying) in order for your application to be guaranteed consideration.
+- All applicants for Harvard Law School must take the LSAT no later than the February administration date during the cycle in which you are applying in order for your application to be guaranteed consideration.